SaeedTaghavi/CS/docs/Chap03.md

 - OS
 - a subset of parent process

-When a process creates a new process:
+When a process creates a new process

 1. The parent continues to execute concurrently with its children.
 2. The parent waits until some or all of its children have terminated.

-There are also two address-space possibilities for the new process:
+There are also two address-space possibilities for the new process

 1. The child process is a duplicate of the parent process (it has the same program and data as the parent).
 2. The child process has a new program loaded into it.